martc01/mooc.fi/README.md

 # MOOC.fi Java Programming I 2020

-University of Helsinki’s free massive open online course (MOOC) https://java-programming.mooc.fi/
+Repository to keep course materials and exercises from MOOC.fi at the University of Helsinki https://java-programming.mooc.fi/